Editorial policy of “Eastern Ukrainian Medical Journal”

 - reviews and reports;

 II.
-Duties and responsibilities of the editorial board
+Duties and responsibilities of the Editorial Board

-- It ensures integrity of the submitted
+- The Editorial Board ensures integrity of the submitted materials.

 Cooperation with readers